liyiguo95/DSPN/README.md

 utils.py: attentions in DIN and other auxiliary functions.

-Adveriser Dataset is under preparing in consider of security.
+Anonymous Adveriser Dataset is in an information security checking procedure.

 Tensorflow 1.9 is used in our experiments.